-- Submit a completed Remington College Michael Seltzer Scholarship Application, which includes a statement detailing their interest in their chosen program of study and their commitment to completing the program, to SeltzerScholarship@remingtoncollege.edu - Have earned a high school diploma or equivalent; - Be enrolled as a full-time student in any Remington College diploma or degree program; - Complete the Free Application for Federal Student Aid (FAFSA) each year as well as apply for and receive the Federal Pell Grant, Federal Direct Loans, Federal Plus Loans, the Remington College Career Success Scholarship, and the Remington College Academic Success Scholarship, if applicable; - Not previously received the maximum lifetime total award amount of \$2,500 of the Remington College Michael Seltzer Scholarship; - Have unpaid tuition requiring in-school payments after all federal, state, and institutional financial assistance (grants, agency funding, non-private loans, and other scholarships) has been applied; and - Be in good academic standing (meeting Satisfactory Academic Progress) at the time of selection and awarding of the scholarship. - Page 15: The Student Services policy has been updated.
-Please see the revised Student Services policy provided on pages 6-7 of this Addendum. - Page 16: The Library or Learning Resource Center description has been updated.
+- Submit a completed Remington College Michael Seltzer Scholarship Application, which includes a statement detailing their interest in their chosen program of study and their commitment to completing the program, to SeltzerScholarship@remingtoncollege.edu - Have earned a high school diploma or equivalent; - Be enrolled as a full-time student in any Remington College diploma or degree program; - Complete the Free Application for Federal Student Aid (FAFSA) each year as well as apply for and receive the Federal Pell Grant, Federal Direct Loans, Federal Plus Loans, the Remington College Career Success Scholarship, and the Remington College Academic Success Scholarship, if applicable; - Not previously received the maximum lifetime total award amount of \$2,500 of the Remington College Michael Seltzer Scholarship; - Have unpaid tuition requiring in-school payments after all federal, state, and institutional financial assistance (grants, agency funding, non-private loans, and other scholarships) has been applied; and - Be in good academic standing (meeting Satisfactory Academic Progress) at the time of selection and awarding of the scholarship.

+Page 18: The Library or Learning Resource Center description has been updated.